vskogstad/100_days_of_gpu/README.md

 Day 39: Implemented Batched matrix multiply on leetGPU today.
 Batch dimension ended up not really being much of a factor, so it was mainly repetition from earlier days.
 Probably neccessary, as I am still not very confident about indexing after threadwise tiling.

 Day 40: Not written a lot of code today, but did an hour of kernel study group, then chatting with LLM to set up a template for running CUDA code from pytorch/CuTe templates provided for the NVFP4 challenge.
 Almost all of the code for today is LLM-written, so maybe this is my first day with no kernels?
 Learned about load_inline.

+Day 41: More attempts at getting inline CUDA to work.
+Not compiling yet.